HassanAmed/go-starter-kit/Readme.md

 then run
 `make run`

-You can check for other targets in Makefile.
+You can check for other targets/commands in Makefile.

 ## **Build and Run without Docker**